 I also don’t have the capacity to manage volunteers but, more importantly, I wouldn’t ask anyone to give up their weekends or evenings for the BME work.

 I should also flag, a lot of the work I do is “unsexy” admin work (e.g. coding, managing mentor enquiries, uploading content etc).
 Work that for various reasons that I can’t “volunteer out”.

 Can I be a mentor?
 Or an ambassador?
 Speak at an event?

 I don’t run an ambassador scheme (again, a capacity thing) and I don’t take applications for speakers (I work with my advisors to develop events).

-I don’t take applications for mentors.
-The BME PR Pros / PRWeek UK Mentoring Scheme mentors are nominated by mentors, mentees and long-term supporters.
+I don’t take applications for mentors and the BME PR Pros / PRWeek UK Mentoring Scheme is currently on hold.